ujjavaldesai07/uflix-app/README.md

 # uflix-app
-Build Video search application using youtube rest api.
+YouTube video search application using YouTube rest api, Javascript, jQuery and Nodejs.

 **DEMO**
  - Deployed to Heroku Cloud:

  	https://uflix-app.herokuapp.com/

-**Note:** Sometimes the above link takes time to load on the heroku server.
+**Note:** It is only running on a free dyno, so it may take some time before it responds.

 **Features**
 1. The application is using the data from youtube rest api and display and play multiple videos at a time.